harshshinde07/Cat-Dog-Classifier/README.md

 ### Prerequisites

 Please note that you need keras, easygui opencv installed to run this.
-You can easily install this using pip -
+You can easily install this using pip.

 keras-
 ```